ryancui-/codegen-cli/README.md

 # codegen-cli

-A CLI code generator for frontend developers to generate repeatly codes from database.
+A CLI code generator specially for frontend developers to generate repeatly codes from database.

-## Overview
+## Why this

 Long time ago, we had a Java code generator that can read database table information and generate `.java` files (like JavaBean, Controller, Service, etc) and `.js`/`.html` files (using jQuery and EasyUI) for a basic CURD page.

 Nowadays, we don't use jQuery or EasyUI any longer.
-But we still working on some MIS systems which
+But we still working on some MIS systems which also needs many many CURD pages.
+Though we are using Angular and NG-ZORRO-ANTD, code generator is still useful.

+Instead of configuring Java environments(jdk, gradle, maven, etc...), I prefer using some cli-tool like `vue-cli`, `angular-cli` that frontend developers are familiar with.

 ## Install